redeyes/redeyes/README.md

 }
 ```

-Contrast this to the implementation of `bind` for `Option`: we can't know whether the `F[B]` produced by `A => F[B]` is `Some[B]` or `None` until we have a value of `A` to feed to the function `A => F[B]`.
+Contrast this to the implementation of `bind` for `Option`: we can't know whether the `F[B]` produced by `A => F[B]` is `Some[B]` or `None` until we actually have a value of `A` to feed to the function `A => F[B]`.

-This doesn't matter for `Option` so much (because its `bind` method is not deferred), but consider what happens if we are building a description of a web service: if `A` is a value generated by a request (or produced by a response), we're not going to have access to that until runtime.
+This doesn't matter for `Option` so much (because it's just a simple type that either contains a value or does not), but consider what happens if we are building a description of a web service: if `A` is a value generated by a request (or produced by a response), we're not going to have access to that value until we actually serve up a request (or a response).

-This is the reason why a monadic interface to building a web service description will fail, while an applicative interface can succeed.
+This is the reason why a monadic interface to building a web service description cannot be used to generate multiple representations: the "design" of the web service cannot be inspected until runtime, and at runtime, the "design" may change based on runtime values.

+Applicatives have none of these issues.

 ## Applicative...Parser Combinators!

 After I understood the core distinction between monads and mere applicative functors, I tried to come up with an applicative interface for building service descriptions.

-My first attempt (a few lines of code I don't have anymore!) didn't go anywhere.
+My first attempt (a few lines of code I don't remember!) didn't go anywhere.
 But I didn't stop thinking about the problem.

 I tried again in January of 2014.

-This time, something popped out: describing web services is a *lot* like describing a grammar using parser combinators.
+This time, something occurred to me: describing web services is a *lot* like describing a grammar using parser combinators.

-When you describe a parser using parser combinators, you put constraints on input and promise values in return.
+When you describe a parser using parser combinators, you put constraints on input and promise to produce values.

 That's a bit like a web service, isn't it?

-Yes, indeed, with a little difference that bears discussing.

 ### Almost, Anyway

 Parsers classically operate on linearly ordered input.
-While the HTTP protocol is indeed itself linear, describing it with classic parser combinators is extremely cumbersome, because you have to order all your combinators in the order defined in the HTTP spec.
+While the HTTP protocol is indeed itself linear, describing it with classic parser combinators is cumbersome, because you have to order all your combinators in the order defined in the HTTP spec.

-Moreover, with classic parsers, you have to ignore a lot of stuff that you consider irrelevant (browsers, for example, send all sorts of headers probably not required by your web service).
-Encoding all the stuff your web service *doesn't* need would be very tedious and doesn't serve much point.
+Moreover, with classic parser combinators, you have to ignore a lot of stuff that you consider irrelevant (browsers, for example, send all sorts of headers probably not required by your web service).

-So we need to do two things:
+Encoding all the stuff your web service *doesn't need* would be very tedious and doesn't serve much point.

+The solution is simplest enough.
+Don't use *classic* parser combinators!

+In particular, I realized I could do the following:

  1. Break with the convention of a single input source so that parsers can "consume" input from the different types of data encoded in an HTTP request (headers, query strings, content, URLs, methods, etc.).
- 2. Depending on the type of data, break with the convention of linearity of input.
-For example, you shouldn't have to choose an order if your web service requires both the header `Content-Type` and the header `Accept`.
-(Technically, this can and probably should be solved with a combinator that has order-independent parsing -- which is possible to do in a type-safe way using dependent types.)
+ 2. For all types of data except content, allow the user to "consume" elements out of order (e.g. consuming a `Content-Type` header before an `Accept` header, assuming the request contains both).

 I'm sure these things have a name, but for now I'm going with *multi-channel parser combinators*, defined as follows:

-> **Multi-channel parser combinators are combinators that allow you to produce a single value by consuming from a variety of channels, not necessarily in a linear fashion.**
+> **Multi-channel parser combinators are combinators that allow you to produce a single value by consuming input from a variety of channels, not necessarily in a linear fashion.**

 RedEyes is built on this foundation.